sks3/cinemaboss/README.md

 ## Notes

-This is the first iOS App I have build utilizing an API.
-I hope to leverage APIs to build many more products in the near future.
+This is first iOS project in which I have utilized CocoaPods.
+The flexibility afforded by these libraries will allow me to add many more features to my next projects.

 ## License